aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/13_structure.md

 way is the calculated variable-cell similarity measure (VC-POWDIFF).
 The algorithm is described in detail in [Mayo et al., CrystEngComm (2022)](https://doi.org/10.1039/D2CE01080A).
+The COMPAREVC keyword corresponds to the VC-PWDF (variable-cell POWDIFF) described in the article.

 The syntax of the COMPAREVC keyword is:
 ~~~